dragonflydb/documentation/docs/managing-dragonfly/acl.md

 the user should not be a part of.
 The list of all categories is accessible with the command `ACL CAT` and user specific information is accessible with the command `ACL GETUSER <username>`.

-## Commands
+## Command Rules

-Dividing the commands into groups offers a great flexibility of quickly granting/revoking permissions but it's somehow limited because these groups are not user defined.
+Dividing the commands into groups offers a great flexibility of quickly granting/revoking permissions, but it's somehow limited because these groups are not user defined.
 Therefore, for finer control, the user can specify a list of commands that is explicitly allowed to execute.
 For example: